cpfaff/mspm/README.md

 └── manage_projects.R
 ```

-#### From an R-studio
+#### From R-studio

 You can also use R-Studio to setup your new project management.
 Just click on

 * File > New Project > New Directory

     There you can select a new template.
 Watch out for the "My Small Project
     Management Template" and select it.

 ![select template](assets/figures/documentation_dialogue_project_template.png "Select Template")